gifty360/Flutter-app-project/README.md

 # A Flutter project.
-This Project was create a Login, Registration and Forgot Password Page
+This Flutter Project has a Login, Registration and Forgot Password Page

 ### LOGIN PAGE